 Though obviously not all of you will be dealing with this exact scenario (though I hope some will be, whoop whoop English majors!)
 I think the idea behind it is an important one.
 Keeping evidence that you actually worked your butt off in college only has upsides.
-You never know when a new job will want a writing sample and, instead of coming up with something on the fly, you’ll be able to pull a piece from your English gen ed.
-Or maybe if you’re writing code for a website somewhere down the line and realize that you did something similar in your computer science class and you can cut your work in half by seeing how you did it then.
+You never know when a new job will want a writing sample and instead of coming up with something on the fly you’ll be able to pull a piece from your English gen ed.
+Or maybe if you’re writing code for a website somewhere down the line and realize that you did something similar in your computer science class and you can cut your work in half by seeing how you did it back then.
 It’s easy to think that some of the courses you’re going to take are just means to an end, but it’s impossible to guess if and when they’ll come into play in the future.

 It may seem like a hassle to keep track of all the work you’ve done during your time here, but the benefits far outweigh the inconveniences.
 And as a laptop university it’s incredibly simple to back up your work in an instant.
-The program I’ve been recommending to all my classmates in portfolio, Dropbox, is incredibly helpful for any college student.
-With a quick registration (for free!) you can get 2 gigs of cloud storage which means that whatever you put in your Dropbox folder will be accessible from any computer at any time.
-If you’re an incoming freshman (or any year really) I would recommend signing up and backing up your work regularly during your time here.
+The free program I’ve been recommending to all my classmates in Portfolio, Dropbox, is incredibly helpful for any college student.
+With a quick registration you can get 2 gigs of cloud storage which means that whatever you put in your Dropbox folder will be accessible from any computer at any time.
+If you’re an incoming student (or any year really) I would recommend signing up and backing up your work regularly during your time here.
 Keeping a record of your time at WSU is a great way to build up the foundations for a resume, a thesis project or a portfolio.

-Also, on a less responsible note it’s just incredibly fun to look back on the work you did as a freshman when you’re a senior.
+Also, on a less responsible note it’s just incredibly fun to look back on the work you did as a freshman when you’re a senior

 Some of those documents are now officially for my eyes only.